oasis6212/Meshbot_weather/README.md

 ![](img/wind.png)

-MeshBot Weather is a spinoff of [MeshBot](https://github.com/868meshbot/meshbot) with a detailed focus on weather.
-Designed to run on a computer or a
-Raspberry Pi with a connected Meshtastic device.
+[MeshBot Weather](https://github.com/oasis6212/Meshbot_weather) is a spinoff of [MeshBot](https://github.com/868meshbot/meshbot) that brings you accurate, real-time forecasts and instant weather alerts.
+Designed to run on a computer or a Raspberry Pi with a connected Meshtastic radio.

 Our Mission: